jaronbarends/language-buddy/docs/decisions.md

 coherently across ~5–10 turns without drifting or breaking character, in Norwegian?
 **Why it matters:** Directly determines the MVP max-turns limit — this isn't a UX choice until the technical ceiling is known.
+**Status:** Scope updated 2026-07-20 — see "Provider & cost decisions" below.
+No longer free-tier only; will run against paid-tier Gemini first, then likely re-run against OpenAI for comparison.
+Execution approach also decided: a standalone Node script, not built inside the Next.js app (see below).

 ### Spike 2: Browser STT accuracy for Norwegian learner speech